What is a Web Designer?

 What is the workplace of a Web Designer like?

-Some large corporations that rely on their web presence for a lot of their business may have in-house web designers and this kind of workplace is likely to be a bit more traditional.
+Larger companies that rely on their web presence for a lot of their business may have in-house web designers and this kind of workplace is likely to be a bit more traditional.

 Frequently Asked Questions